rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 }
 ```

+This ability to simultaneously perform case analysis *and* bind input
+substructure leads to powerful, clear, and concise code, focusing the
+reader's attention directly on the data relevant to the case at hand.

 That is `match` in a nutshell.

 So, what is the interplay between this construct and Rust's approach to